Low Con Buildings Programme

 Heat Recovery Ventilation System

-Your home will be well insulated and draught sealed to comply with the New Building Regulations, but unless you have effective ventilation, the air you breathe inside your home may be up to ten times more polluted than the air by a busy road.
-We will work with our HVAC suppliers to install a full heat recovery system designed for your property.
-Such systems can benefit from upgrades such as climate cooling or even air conditioning.
+Your home will be well insulated and draught sealed to comply with the new Building Regulations, but unless you have effective ventilation, the air you breathe inside your home may be up to ten times more polluted than the air by a busy road.

-A heat recovery system will keep your house ventilated throughout the year, whist recovering the heat already inside your home.
-It brings fresh air from outside and recycles the otherwise wasted heat from bathrooms and kitchen areas.
+A heat recovery system will keep your house fully ventilated throughout the year, whist recovering the heat already inside your home.
+It brings fresh air from the outside and recycles the otherwise wasted heat from bathroom and kitchen areas.
 Anywhere where there is a high heat or moisture content will be used to power the heat recovery unit and keep efficiencies high.

 How do Heat Recovery Systems work?